kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 Our ultimate goal in this use case is to analyze one year of data.
 We have chosen the year 2012 because there was a large melt event on the ice sheet.
 In order to set the proper quality control parameters, we will use **quickLook** for one day.
-First we need to translate one day of RINEX data using **rinex2snr**:
+First we need to translate one day of RINEX data using **rinex2snr**.
+We will use day of year 100:

 *rinex2snr gls1 2012 100*

-We then use **quickLook**:
+We then invoke **quickLook**:

 *quickLook gls1 2012 100*

-This produces two plots:
+This produces two plots.
+The first is a geographically oriented-summary of the frequency content of the GPS data:

 <img src=quicklook-gls1-lsp.png width=500>

+The peaks in these periodograms tell us how high the GPS antenna is above the ice surface.
-The peaks in all four qudarants are bunched at ~2.5 meters reflector height (RH).
+The peaks are associated with a reflector height (RH) of ~2.5 meters.
 [(For more details on quickLook output)](../../docs/quickLook_desc.md)

-The next plot puts the RH retrievals in the context of azimuth and two quality control measures: peak amplitude and peak to noise ratio.
+The next plot shows results with respect to azimuth angle.
+The top plot is RH and the other two are quality control measures: peak amplitude and peak to noise ratio.

 <img src=quicklook-gls1-qc.png width=500>